Funding / Fellowships

 The Swiss Government Excellence Scholarships of the State Secretariat for Education, Research and Innovation (SERI) aim to promote international exchange and cooperation with grants for researchers (doctoral students as well as postdocs) for up to one year.
 Many countries offer foreign scholarships for Swiss students and researchers, these scholarships are managed by Swissuniversities.
 Swissuniversities offers in addition an overview of many fellowships which lead abroad.

-The University of Bern supports young scientists, who are currently preparing or have already obtained their doctorate, in activities serving to promote networking and profiling within the scientific community: The Fund for the promotion of young researchers provides these young scientists with resources to organize courses, continuing education and other networking measures.
+The University of Bern supports early career scientists, who are currently preparing or have already obtained their doctorate, in activities serving to promote networking and profiling within the scientific community: The Fund for the promotion of early career researchers provides these early career scientists with resources to organize courses, continuing education and other networking measures.

 In order to prepare a doctoral thesis within the usual time frame of four years, it is essential to focus on the necessary research work.
 Not all funding models offer the same preconditions in this respect.
 In certain academic fields, the average duration of a doctorate is more than four years.
 Depending on the funding model, it is possible to extend the doctorate by a limited amount of time.